The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: The deep learning model for mammographic density estimation

+We employed two successive, task-specific convolutional neural networks based on modified UNet architectures, one for breast segmentation and the other for dense tissue segmentation.
+While both networks share the same architecture, they are trained independently and optimized for their respective tasks, resulting in different learned weights.

+The original UNet architecture consists of two main components:\cite{Ronneberger_UNet_2015} a contracting path (encoder) and an expansive path (decoder), forming a symmetric structure with a total of 23 layers.
+The encoder captures contextual information through repeated applications of convolutional layers followed by max-pooling operations, progressively reducing spatial dimensions and increasing feature abstraction.
+The decoder then reconstructs spatial resolution using transposed convolutions, enabling precise localization.
+Crucially, skip connections are used to transfer feature maps from the encoder to the decoder at corresponding resolutions, allowing the network to leverage both high- and low-level features and thereby minimizing information loss during down-sampling.

+To enhance training stability and efficiency, we replaced the standard UNet encoder with a ResNet-34 backbone.\cite{he_why_2019} This residual network architecture incorporates shortcut (or skip) connections, which help mitigate vanishing or exploding gradient issues by facilitating gradient flow during back-propagation.
+The ResNet-34 backbone consists of 34 convolutional layers organized into residual blocks, with the shortcut connections adjusted to match the spatial dimensions of the main computational path, ensuring consistent feature integration.

-\subsubsection{Training dataset}
+\subsection{Training dataset}

 To fine-tune the segmentation model, a well-balanced dataset comprising 832 images from 208 randomly selected cancer-free women was used.
-The selection ensured balance across various factors, including centers, manufacturers, breast density scores, and imaging views.
-Each woman contributed a single complete screening exam, and ground-truth breast and dense masks were meticulously inspected by a medical reader and a methodologist, using a specialized tool for precise delineation of breast and dense areas developed by Therapixel, a French artificial intelligence-focused company \cite{Therapixel}.
+The selection ensured balance across various factors, including centers, manufacturers, BI-RADS classes, and imaging views.
+Each woman contributed with a single complete screening exam, and ground-truth breast and dense masks were meticulously inspected by a medical reader and a methodologist, using a specialized tool for precise delineation of breast and dense areas developed by Therapixel, a French AI-focused company\cite{TPX_url}.
 In breast masks, the background and the pectoral muscle were assigned to class 0, whereas the breast represented class 1.
 Regarding the dense mask, class 0 corresponded to the non-dense tissue within the breast area, and class 1 defined the dense tissue.

 The dataset was partitioned into training and test sets, maintaining a 9:1 ratio while preserving the earlier-mentioned balance across variables.
 This division was executed at the level of individual women, resulting in 748 images (187 women) allocated to the training set and 84 images (21 women) constituting the test set.
-The training set underwent an additional division into training and validation sets through a 10-fold cross-validation process detailed in the subsequent paragraph~\ref{sec::trainingstrategy}.
+The training set underwent an additional division into training and validation sets through a 10-fold cross-validation process detailed in the subsequent Section~\ref{sec::trainingstrategy}.

-\subsubsection{Image preprocessing}
+\subsection{Image preprocessing}

 To ensure a standardized shape across all images, each original mammogram was resized along the height and cropped or padded along the width, achieving a targeted shape of 576x416.
 Next, pixel intensities were rescaled to [0,1] using the Values Of Interest Lookup Table (VOI LUT) transformation, and the background value was set to 0 for easier identification.
 These images constituted the inputs to the breast segmentation model, whereas the dense tissue segmentation model's inputs, containing only breast pixels, were obtained by applying the predicted breast mask to the preprocessed mammogram.